aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/app-of-apps.md

     ...
 ```

-`Chart.yaml` is a boiler-plate. `templates` contains one file for each child app, for example:
+`Chart.yaml` is a boiler-plate. `templates` contains one file for each child application, for example:

 ```file
 automation/gitops/argocd/app-of-apps/templates/ui.yaml
 ```

-`values.yaml` contains values which are specific for a particular (for example DEV) environment and which will be applied to all app templates.
+`values.yaml` contains values which are specific for a particular environment and which will be applied to all application templates.

 ```file
 automation/gitops/argocd/app-of-apps/values.yaml